- How to Successfully Claim TPD Insurance Cover

 Receive a Lump Sum Payout

-Approved TPD insurance claims will receive a once-off lump sum payment.
+Approved TPD insurance claims will receive a once-off lump sum payment that helps pay medical expenses and living costs.
 Generally, these funds are transferred to a superannuation account, where they can be withdrawn.
 What you do next will determine how these funds are treated for taxation purposes.

-The TPD claims process can take anywhere from 3 to 12 months, depending on the case’s complexity and specifics or the payout’s size.
-To ensure a smooth process, avoid common mistakes, such as:
+The TPD claims process can take 3 to 12 months, depending on the case’s complexity and specifics or the payout’s size.
+To ensure a smooth process, avoid common TPD claim mistakes, such as:

 Strategies to Make the Most of Your TPD Payout